Last updated: August 17, 2021

-|Barangaroo Reserve Walk|
+|Barangaroo Foreshore Walk|

 |Dogs:||On a lead|

-The History of Barangaroo Reserve
+History of Barangaroo

 The Barangaroo area used to be part of the territory of the Gadigal people, the original inhabitants of Sydney.

 At the beginning of the 20th century, the NSW Government took control of the area, rebuilding the wharves as trade further intensified.

 In the second half of the 20th century, Sydney became increasingly less suitable as a modern and sustainable port facility.
-Ships were getting larger and Sydney’s freight rail infrastructure could not cope with the increased demand.
+Ships were getting larger and Sydney’s freight rail infrastructure simply could not cope with the increased demand.

 In 2003, the NSW government decided to redevelop Barangaroo and organised an international design competition to generate ideas and concepts.